-Make Thanksgiving a special classroom holiday this year, by having your students participate in a special event.
+Make Thanksgiving a classroom holiday this year, by having your students participate in a special celebration.
 Encourage them to be thankful during this holiday season with the ideas below.
-Take a lot of pictures of whichever activity you choose, so that you can include them in student scrapbooks at the end of the year.
+Be sure to take a lot of pictures of whichever activity you choose, so that you can include them in student scrapbooks at the end of the year!

 Combine Thanksgiving, Writing & Math